 Our research areas

-Biochemistry and cell biology of oxidative stress and redox signalling with applications to human health, including:
+Biochemistry and cell biology of oxidative stress and redox signalling with applications to:

 Free radicals (also called oxidants or reactive oxygen species) are reactive chemicals that are continually made inside our body.
 Some free radicals play important roles in health, helping to fight infection and transmit signals within cells.
 However, uncontrolled production of free radicals can cause oxidative stress and contribute to disease.